-Sunday morning, I read this awesome article on Grace.
+Sunday morning, I read this awesome article on Extending Grace.
 Perspective shift!!

 My New Interpretation of My Husband’s Perspective:

 - Oh no, My wife fell.
 She’s pregnant.
 She’s now on crutches.
 Is she going to be okay?
 Am I going to have to stay home from work to help Monday?
-Add Mental Exhaustion.
+Add Mental Exhaustion and Overload.

 By giving him Grace, not allowing the hurt feelings to be in control, and remembering how hard he works, Remembering His (and MY) Identity, I was able to correct my attitude.
 I didn’t have to own his seeming resentment.
 I could choose to walk Worthy of the Calling!

 FREE Ephesians Bible Study: Walk Worthy of the Calling

-I have to admit, my heart was softened in advance because I am on the launch team for an incredible new (FREE) Bible study on Ephesians, helping us walk Worthy of the Calling.
+I have to admit, my heart was softened in advance because I am on the launch team for an incredible new (FREE) Ephesians Bible study, helping us walk Worthy of the Calling.

-But spending time in this study, focusing on my Identity, Who I am/Whose I am, and then the inner workings of what that should look like lived out, well, It was a big help.
+But spending time in this Ephesians Bible study, focusing on my Identity, Who I am/Whose I am, and then the inner workings of what that should look like lived out, well, It was a big help.
 Even with the quick-read pace in order to be able to review the study!

 She incorporates a few Greek definitions, a dash of “Choose Your Own Adventures” and incredible handling of submission.
 And the visualizations Sarah comes up with to put some of these ancient writings into a little more modern context for us?
 Well let’s just say things will come together and just click so well!

-Here are 7 Quick Facts about the Worthy of the Calling Study:
+Here are 7 Quick Facts about the Worthy of the Calling Ephesians Study:

 ▪It’s a FREE email-based online Bible study.